section-engineering-education/engineering-education/content/articles/implement-graphql-api-using-golang-and-mongodb-database/index.md

 Once done, run the command `go run github.com/99designs/gqlgen generate` again, and your code template will be updated to reflect the new schema.
 And you can also run `go run server.go` to test if the regenerated template works.

 ### Setting up the MongoDB database

-We have all the code that's related to GraphQL.
-We need to implement the logic that does these operations on a database.
+You now have all the code that's related to GraphQL.
+Now you can implement the logic that does these operations on a database.
 Create a `database` directory at the root of your project and add a `database.go` file.

 First, install the MongoDB Go driver using the following command;